 What is Samgyeopsal

-The Korean type of bacon is Samgyeopsal-gui means “three-layer flesh” The name itself isn’t really that delicious but Samgyeopsal can be a really tasty treat.
+The Korean type of bacon is Samgyeopsal-Gui means “three-layer flesh” The name itself isn’t really that delicious but Samgyeopsal can be a really tasty treat.

 Unlike other types of bacon, Samgyeopsal isn’t traditionally seasoned or marinated.
 But in later years also marinated versions of Samgyeopsal have become more common.
 In South Korea they even have a day called “Samgyeopsal Day” it is March 3.

 So now you have seen over 20 different types of bacon.
 Hopefully, there are some of them that you would like to try out at some point.
 If you know of any type of bacon that we haven’t mentioned here then please don’t hesitate to write it in the comments below and then we will try and rectify that ASAP.
-Hope you liked this article, and if you did please Spread the Love of Bacon.
+I hope you liked this article, and if you did please Spread the Love of Bacon.
 “Go Out and Explore More Bacon!”

 Bacon is more than what you get at your grocery store.
 Sure, you can place your bacon on the frying pan and call it a day.
 However, after reading through this list, you need to ask yourself something.